 The Face of Hunger in Maryland

 By several measures, Maryland is considered a great place to live, one you might not expect hunger to be so widespread.
-While U.S. News recently ranked it as the wealthiest state in the country, one in every nine of us, including one in seven kids, suffer from food insecurity.
-Nearly a quarter of a million Marylanders, many of them children, face very low food security – a condition associated with progressive symptoms of starvation.
+While U.S. News recently ranked it as the wealthiest state in the country, one in every three of us may suffer from food insecurity.
+Many Marylanders, including children, face very low food security – a condition associated with progressive symptoms of starvation.

 How is this possible?